user-at-host/dark_scan/README.md

 # dark_scan
 WORK IN PROGRESS

 A port scanner that can use the Tor network to scan target hosts.
+(The TOR functionality is not yet written)

 	Usage: dark_scan.py [OPTIONS]...